 The school district may request a waiver from N.J.A.C.
-6A:15-1.4(d) establishing a bilingual education program, pursuant to N.J.S.A.
-18A:35-18, to establish annually an instructional program alternative on an annual basis with the approval of the Department of Education when there are twenty or more students eligible for the bilingual education program in Kindergarten through grade twelve, and the school district is able to demonstrate that it would be impractical to provide a full-time bilingual program that due to age range, grade span, and/or geographic location of eligible students, it would be impractical to provide a full-time bilingual program.
+6A:15-1.4(d) to establish annually an instructional program alternative with the approval of the Department of Education when there are twenty or more students eligible for the bilingual education program in Kindergarten through grade twelve, and the school district is able to demonstrate that it would be impractical to provide a full-time bilingual program due to age range, grade span, and/or geographic location of eligible students.